nightwarriorftw/Blogging_buzz/README.md

 # Description
-A Blogging Website for people to express their thoughts and experiences on various topics, be it Coding, Politics or Travel etc.
+A Blogging Website for people to express their thoughts and experiences on various topics, be it Coding, Politics or Travel.

 ## Installation Steps